 An easy way to apply for Social Security disability benefits is to file your claim online at www.ssa.gov/applyfordisability.
 You can also file a claim over the phone by contacting Social Security at 800-772-1213, but be prepared for long wait times.
 For more information, please see our article about applying for Social Security disability benefits.

 If you'd like help with your application, think about working with an SSDI expert.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-Consider getting a free case evaluation from one of our legal professionals to determine if your osteoporosis or osteopenia qualifies for benefits.
+You can try to get a case evaluation with a disability lawyer or advocate to determine if your osteoporosis or osteopenia qualifies for benefits.

 Updated October 21, 2021